Characterizations of endograph metric and $\Gamma$-convergence on fuzzy sets: Introduction

+These three themes are, in fact, interrelation.
+The investigations of these themes are carried out alternately and the relationships of these themes are summarized in the last section.

 The organization of this paper is as follows.
 In Sections 2 and 3, we introduce and discuss Hausdorff metric, Fell topology, Kuratowski convergence and fuzzy sets.
-In Section 4, we consider the relationship between the endograph metric convergence and the $\Gamma$-convergence on $F_{USC} (\mathbb{R}^m)$.
+In Section 4, we investigate the relationship between the endograph metric convergence and the $\Gamma$-convergence on $F_{USCG}(\mathbb{R}^m)$.
 In Section 5, we study level structural characteristics of fuzzy sets themselves.
 Then, in Section 6, we present level characterizations of the $\Gamma$-convergence and that of the endograph metric convergence.
 As an application, we discuss the relationships among $d_p$ metric, endograph metric and $\Gamma$-convergence on $F_{USC} (\mathbb{R}^m)$.
 Based on results given above, in Sections 7 and 8, we give characterizations of relative compactness, total boundedness, and compactness in $(F_{USCG} (\mathbb{R}^m), H_{\rm end})$ and $(F_{USCB} (\mathbb{R}^m), H_{\rm end})$.
 It is shown that the former is the completion of the latter.
-In Section 9, we find that the endograph metric convergence and the $\Gamma$-convergence are equivalent on $F_{USCGCON} (\mathbb{R}^m) \backslash \widehat{\emptyset}$.
-Then we discuss the relationship of the level characterizations of endograph metric convergence and that of the $\Gamma$-convergence given in Section 6 when restricted to $F_{USCGCON} (\mathbb{R}^m) \backslash \widehat{\emptyset}$ and any common fuzzy sets mentioned here, respectively.
-At last, we clarify the relationships among various subspaces of $(F_{USCG} (\mathbb{R}^m), H_{\rm end})$ including common fuzzy set spaces, and give characterizations of relative compactness, total boundedness, and compactness in these subspaces.
+In Section 9, we reconsider the level characterizations given in Section 6 when restricted to $F_{USCGCON} (\mathbb{R}^m) \backslash \widehat{\emptyset}$ and when restricted to common fuzzy sets mentioned here, respectively.
+It is found that the endograph metric convergence and the $\Gamma$-convergence are equivalent on $F_{USCGCON} (\mathbb{R}^m) \backslash \widehat{\emptyset}$, which includes any common fuzzy set mentioned here.
+By using these conclusions, we revisit the results in previous works.
+Then, we clarify the relationships among various subspaces of $(F_{USCG} (\mathbb{R}^m), H_{\rm end})$.
+Finally, we give characterizations of relative compactness, total boundedness, and compactness in these subspaces.
+At last, we draw our conclusions in Section 10.